 This program provides funding to support internship and training opportunities for people who have a commitment to arts administration, community cultural coordination or curatorial practice in a gallery or museum.

-Examples of projects include organizing workshops or events, community-based research and planning, and documentation and promotion of local artists.
+Examples of projects completed during Arts Administrator Internships include organizing workshops or events, community-based research and planning, documentation and promotion of local artists.
 Activities related to community-based arts and culture administration are a priority!

-The program will accept applications jointly prepared by potential interns, their mentor and the host organization that will support the placement or mentorship.
-Interns are emerging Indigenous artist or arts administration professional, 19 years of age or older, who has been a resident of B.C. for at least the past year.
-Applicants cannot be fulltime students.
+The Arts Administrator Internships program accepts applications jointly prepared by potential interns, their mentor and the host organization.
+Interns are emerging Indigenous artists or arts administration professionals, 19 years of age or older, who have been a resident of B.C. for at least the past year.
+Applicants cannot be full-time students.
+Please see the guidelines below for more information.

-This program is made possible with funding from the BC Arts Council.
+This program is made possible with funding from the BC Arts Council and by the Government of British Columbia’s Ministry of Indigenous Relations and Reconciliation through the First Peoples’ Cultural Foundation.

 Tools and resources